-Given the size of the country and its population (5,4 mil.), we have a very dense network of bakeries, which means the competition is really high and so is the variety of breads.
-Slovaks tend to favour small producers, who bring more personalized touch to their bread, as well as exciting subtlety of flavours.
+When it comes to bread, the Slovaks are discerning customers who want their loaf to be plump and airy with a light texture and a shiny golden crust.
+A traditional Slovak loaf will have an oval shape and weigh 1 kg (2.2 lb), although smaller loaves are becoming increasingly popular.Given the size of the country and its population (5,4 mil.), we have a very dense network of bakeries, which means the competition is really high and so is the variety of breads.
+The Slovaks tend to favour small producers, who bring more personalized touch to their bread, as well as exciting subtlety of flavours.

-All breads at the Hriňová Bakery are kneaded by hand and baked in ovens resembling the traditional ones.As with the Detvian strudel, the wheat-rye bread from the Hriňová Bakery was awarded the ‘Regional Product of Podpolanie’ Certificate.
-Apart from the various breads, the bakery also makes a wide range of fine pastries, steamed dumplings and other yeast-leavened products.
+All breads at the Hriňová Bakery are kneaded by hand and baked in ovens resembling the traditional ones.As with the Detvian strudel, the wheat-rye bread from the Hriňová Bakery was awarded the Regional Product of Podpolanie Certificate.
+Apart from the various breads, the bakery also makes a wide range of fine pastries, steamed dumplings and rolls.